-- The extent of the proposed tree removal is low.
+- 6.4 The extent of the proposed tree removal is low.
 The majority of trees and hedges will be retained within the proposed scheme.
 The scheme has been designed to allow the framework of hedges to be retained and the most significant / key trees.
-This allows the proposal to be more readily assimilated into the local landscape with the minimum of negative impacts. - The most significant tree loss will occur where the main access point and new junction will be created.
+This allows the proposal to be more readily assimilated into the local landscape with the minimum of negative impacts. - 6.5 The most significant tree loss will occur where the main access point and new junction will be created.
 The location of this has been designed to minimise the impact on trees.
-However, the possible location of the entrance is limited, and as large mature trees are growing adjacent to the existing driveway, any improvement of that access will result in a very high negative impact through tree loss.
-The new access is to the north of the existing one to prevent the loss of the larger, more significant trees.
-At the time of writing this impact assessment the trees are still present on site, however there is an existing approval under a section 211 notification for the removal of these tees (see below). - A desk-based search revealed historic Conservation Area notifications have been submitted requesting the removal of a group of two beech (T0222) which grow on top of the retaining wall Reference / Application No. 11/01216/CAT.
+However, the possible location of the entrance is limited, and as large mature trees are growing adjacent to the existing driveway any improvement of that access will result in a very high negative impact through tree loss.
+The new access is to the north of the existing one to prevent the loss of the larger, more significant trees. - A desk-based search revealed historic Conservation Area notifications have been submitted requesting the removal of a group of two beech (T0222) which grow on top of the retaining wall Reference / Application No. 11/01216/CAT.
 The trees once formed a formal hedge management and maintenance has ceased decades ago.
-The acting arboricultural officer did not recommend protection of the beech trees due to comments made by the Building Control Officer (BCO).
+The acting arboricultural officer did not recommend protection the beech trees due to comments made by the Building Control Officer (BCO).
 The BCO recommended that the beech trees should not be protected as they are affecting the structural stability and integrity of the structure.
 This tree will have to be removed regardless of the development proposal.
-Because of the structural damage to the wall the any negative impacts are of a short duration. - The use of the existing primary access has been ruled out due to the potential for very high impacts to existing trees. - The loss of internal trees is of a limited magnitude because these trees provide a limited significance in the wider landscape (see below).
-The impact of their loss will be very low because of the limited / restricted visual benefit provided by the trees. - 6.9 The proposal will require specific short sections of hedge to be removed with the overall hedgerow to be retained.
+Because of the structural damage to the wall the any negative impacts are of a short duration. - 6.7 The use of the existing primary access has been ruled out due to the potential for very high impacts to existing trees. - 6.8 The loss of internal trees is of a limited impact magnitude because these trees provide a limited significance in the wider landscape (see below).
+The magnitude of their loss will be very low because of the limited / restricted visual benefit provided by the trees. - 6.9 The proposal will require specific short sections of hedge to be removed with the overall hedgerow to be retained.
 The impact and its magnitude of the loss of the short section of hedge is low as it amounts to a very small percentage of the overall total hedge and tree cover.
-The hedges will still function as wildlife corridors and provide a positive landscape impact, helping to screen and soften the development.

-6.10 There has been limited proactive management on the site vegetation - the illustrative layout shows significant improvements to the boundary and internal vegetation.
-Actively managing the hedges will increase the diversity, structure, and adequately compensate for the loss of short sections.
-As a result, the impact arising from this is highly localised, limiting any negative impact to being of very low magnitude with a positive long-term impact.
+The hedges will still function as wildlife corridors and provide a positive landscape impact, helping to screen and soften the development. - 6.10 There has been limited proactive management on the site vegetation the illustrative layout shows significant improvements to the boundary and internal vegetation actively managing the hedges will increase the diversity, structure, and adequately compensate for the loss of short sections.
+As a result, the impact arising from this is highly localised limiting any negative impact to being of very low magnitude with a positive long-term impact.